coalio/rfscss/README.md

 <h3 id="rfscss_file">The .rfscss file</h3>

 A _.rfscss_ file should contain a sequence of rules.
-These rules must consist of a _match string_ && an output file path, separated by a right arrow.
-This file is parsed at the moment of running rfscss && it is expected to be found at the same directory of the main _.scss_ file.
+These rules must consist of a _pattern_ and an output file path, separated by a right arrow.
+This file is parsed at the moment of running rfscss and it is expected to be found at the same directory of the main _.scss_ file.
 A default _.rfscss_ file is generated if it does not exist.

-The _match string_ is compared against the selectors.
+The _pattern_ is compared against the selectors.
 All characters must be exact, except for the _wildcards_ where the characters could be any.

 The _wildcards_ are: